 | [Add to MyFriends]|

 Find-A-Grave has been instrumental in finding valuable information and connections that would have taken years to find otherwise.
 I am deeply indebted to each photographer and every person that has taken the time to add details about their ancestors.

-BE KIND TO ONE ANOTHER, WE ALL MAKE MISTAKES; THIS IS A HOBBY, AND SOME OF US HAVE ACTUAL JOBS.
+BE KIND TO ONE ANOTHER, WE ALL MAKE MISTAKES; THIS IS A HOBBY, AND SOME OF US HAVE ACTUAL 9 to 5 JOBS.

 Accuracy is of the utmost importance!
 Please contact me by using the "Edit" tab from the memorial, and then, "Suggest a correction" to send updated information.

 I'm a 15th Generation American, directly descended from Richard Warren, my 11th Great-Grandfather, and James Chilton, my 12th Great-Grandfather, both of whom were passengers on the ship, Mayflower, that arrived in 1620, and my progenitor, William Morse, my 10th Great-Grandfather, who came on the ship, James, arriving in 1635.

 I enjoy meeting my "cousins," so please contact me offline or leave a public message.

 Please Note: I do not respond to any unkind comments or requests.

 |Messages left for C. J. Dixon (32)||[Leave Message]|